But some pet owners are concerned about the safety of vaccines and a minority are deciding not to vaccinate.

 A small, firm swelling may develop where the shot was given but should disappear a few days later.
 If it doesn’t and gets bigger, contact your vet.

-Serious side effects are vomiting and diarrhoea, collapse, difficulty breathing, severe cough, hives.
+Serious side effects are vomiting and diarrhoea, collapse, difficulty breathing, severe cough and hives.
 If your pet experiences any of these, seek immediate veterinary help.

 After reviewing all cat and dog vaccines between 1998 and 2002, the independent Veterinary Products Committee concluded that in spite of occasional adverse reactions, "vaccination plays a very valuable role in the prevention and control of major infectious diseases in cats and dogs and overall risk/benefit analysis strongly supports their continued use".